 - The estimated actuarial present value of Promised Retirement Benefits (Gross Liability) is the present value of the expected payments by the Fund to existing and past members, attributable to the services rendered.
-The present value was calculated by the Authority's Actuary using a net discount rate. - The Deficit shown in the Forecast Balance Sheet differs slightly from that calculated by the Authority's Actuary in their actuarial valuation of the Fund, as at 30 June 2014, under NZ IAS 26, dated 13 August 2014.
-The Authority's Actuary projected a lower value for the assets of the Fund compared with the forecast made by the Authority. - There is no requirement on the Crown to fully fund the Deficit in relation to the Schemes. - The Crown pays its share of the Deficit on a cash flow (pay as you go) basis. - Reliance is placed by the Authority on the provisions of section 95 of the Act which requires the Minister to appropriate funds from public money to ensure that sufficient funds are available, or will be available, to pay entitlements as they fall due. - The surplus in the forecast income statement is lower than the projected surplus in the performance objectives (Table 1) as the Forecast Income Statement includes all the costs for the Schemes administration.
+The present value was calculated by the Authority's Actuary using a net discount rate. - The Deficit shown in the Forecast Balance Sheet differs slightly from that calculated by the Authority's Actuary in their actuarial valuation of the Fund, as at 30 June 2015, under NZ IAS 26, dated 13 August 2015 (refer page 10).
+The Authority has projected a lower value for the assets of the Fund than the Actuary as the Authority's forecast includes actual investment performance to 31 January 2016. - There is no requirement on the Crown to fully fund the Deficit in relation to the Schemes and the Crown pays its share of the Deficit on a cash flow (pay as you go) basis. - Reliance is placed by the Authority on the provisions of section 95 of the Act which requires the Minister to appropriate funds from public money to ensure that sufficient funds are available, or will be available, to pay entitlements as they fall due.